brehen/master-thesis/docs/thesis_essay/essay.md

 increased traffic.
 As a way to combat these drawbacks, we have seen the rise of containerisation the past decade.

-A very popular option for packaging applications in containers is the open source project Docker.
+A popular option for packaging applications in containers is the open source project Docker.
 This technology allowed developers to develop, package and deploy applications easily.
 One of the biggest challenges for those working with containers, is deployment and orchestration at scale. which saw the rise of Google's Kubernetes, a tool that most companies attempt to incorporate into their platform.